cloud-security-research/sgx-ra-tls/README.md

 # Introduction

 This project provides a proof-of-concept implementation on how to integrate Intel SGX remote attestation into the TLS connection setup.
 Conceptually, we extend the standard X.509 certificate with SGX-related information.
 The additional information allows the receiver of the certificate to verify that it is indeed communicating with an SGX enclave.
 The accompanying [white paper](whitepaper.pdf) "Integrating Remote Attestation with Transport Layer Security" provides more details.
+RA-TLS supports [EPID](https://software.intel.com/sites/default/files/managed/57/0e/ww10-2016-sgx-provisioning-and-attestation-final.pdf) and [ECDSA](https://software.intel.com/sites/default/files/managed/f1/b8/intel-sgx-support-for-third-party-attestation.pdf)-based attestation.

+Documentation on ECDSA-based attestation is [split out into a separate document](README-ECDSA.html).

 ## Repository Structure